Football Coaching Staff

 Before his tenure at Langston, Joseph served as the head football coach and Director of Athletics for Desire Street Academy, a private school in the New Orleans' Ninth Ward area.
 His main goal was to help get young kids out of the underprivileged area to improve their overall quality of life through sports.
 At the time of Hurricane Katrina, Joseph was responsible of moving the private school to Florida along with relocating the student- athletes.
 That year, the team had a record of 1-3, however, in 2008 Joseph turned the team around to a 10-3 record.
 Seven out of 25 players were able to sign with NCAA Division I programs.

-During the summer of 2012 he also worked with the Houston Texas as part of an NFL minority internship.
+During the summer of 2012 he also spent time with Houston Texans as part of an NFL minority internship.
 While in Houston, Joseph worked with the running backs and all aspects of the special teams units.

 Joseph played quarterback at Nebraska from 1988-91.
 As a junior Joseph led the Cornhuskers to a 9-3 overall mark after accounting for 21 touchdowns (11 rushing, 10 passing).
 In his four years at Nebraska, the Cornhuskers posted a 39-9-1 overall mark and appeared in the Orange Bowl twice, the Citrus Bowl and the Fiesta Bowl.